mutthias/Album-Reviewer/README.md

 - https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts

 ## File Structure
 To keep a maintainable codebase, we will be following strict rules that allow us to keep our codebase organized and clean.
-In the root of `(pages)`, you will notice that we have four folders:
+In the root of `(pages)`, you will notice that we have three folders:
 - _components
 - _data
-- _utils
 - _hooks

-These four folders should account for every type of file you'll ever need to create.
-In each subdirectory, for example, `about-us`, we can also have these four folders.
+These three folders should account for every type of file you'll ever need to create.
+In each subdirectory, for example, `about-us`, we can also have these three folders.

 Lets say I want to create the Navbar component.
 I will first think about which parts of the codebase the navbar is used by.
 Since the Navbar is a part of every page and called by the root layout, it makes sense to define the Navbar inside the `_components` folder of the root folder.